-Hoarding behavior is not unlike a train wreck... it is simultaneously frightening yet intriguing.
-The popularity of reality TV shows like Hoarders are testimony to this.
+Hoarding behavior is not unlike a train wreck in that it is both disturbing and intriguing; the popularity of reality TV shows like Hoarders is testimony to this.
 In my opinion, such shows typically paint hoarders as kooks who simply need to have their "stuff" hauled out of their house for their own good.
 The reality, as you might suspect, is far more nuanced.

 According to hoarding expert Dr. Jane Roberts (no relation) of the University of South Florida Sarasota-Manatee, hoarding is now considered to be its own mental disorder.
 It is a complex disorder and can manifest itself to varying degrees and with different things being the hoarding focus.
 Some hoarders focus on one or two items, such as clothing or books.
 Others may focus on animals, such as cats.
 In the worst cases, virtually everything is kept, including newspapers.